IchanP/L3-DateConverter/tests/testspecification.md

 An error message is displayed to the user telling them they cannot perform that operation as they are the same calendar.

-### TC2.2 User should be informed of invalid date format errors in Small Date Converter
+### TC2.2 User should be informed of invalid date format errors

 ### Test Steps